olasunboESQ/DSA-CAPSTONE-KMS/README.md

 - Structured Query Language.
 I am using this in the SQL Server Management [Download Here](https://www.microsoft.com)

-## Outcome Of Order Data Using SQL
+## Outcome Of Order Data Using Structured Query Language

 - Case Scenario One